Prepositional phrases are the result of the combination of the prepositions and other elements of the sentence (nouns, pronouns, gerunds).

 There are no rules of how to combine or use them.
 It should come automatically with time and practice.

 Prepositions are important as they provide additional information about the sentence.
-We can use certain Adjectives only with specific Prepositions.
+We can use certain nouns only with specific prepositions.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.